flybywiresim/docs/docs/start/reported-issues.md

         - Workaround: Exit out of the FlyByWire Installer.
 Open `Task Manager` and find FlyByWire Installer.
 End Task.
 * Wipers don't function correctly on FSX Liveries

+#### MSFS WU4 Known Issues

+* Instruments may break if you let the pre-flight cinematic with the "FLY" button play all the way through
+* Most addons which use standalone modules like YourControls, MobiFlight or FSUIPC will cause CTDs

 ***

 ### ^^Common Issues^^